(Last Updated 04/12/2023)

 Conn.
 Gen. Stat.
 Ann. § 22a-226e

-Any commercial food wholesaler or distributor, industrial food manufacturer or processor, supermarket, resort or conference center that produce at least 26 tons/year must source separate organic waste and ensure proper recycling at an authorized composting facility.
-Exceptions apply if the producer is located more than 20 miles away from an authorized composting facility.
+Any commercial food wholesaler or distributor, industrial food manufacturer or processor, supermarket, resort, or conference center that produces at least 26 tons/year of source separated organic waste must separate its organic waste and ensure proper recycling at an authorized composting facility.
+Through January 1, 2025, exceptions apply if the waste producer is located more than 20 miles away from an authorized composting facility.
+Beginning January 1, 2025, the 20 mile exemption will be eliminated and institutions producing more than 26 tons/year of source separated organic waste will be covered.

 Overview